 Hampton University is not a participant in PharmCAS.
 Applicants must send a transcript evaluation report directly to Hampton University School of Pharmacy.

-Interviews are conducted by a panel of at least three individuals to include faculty, preceptors, alumni, P4 students, and selected staff members.
+Interviews are conducted by a panel of two or more individuals to include faculty, preceptors, alumni, P4 students, and/or selected staff members.